Improvement of graviton mass constraints using GRAVITY's detection of Schwarzschild precession in the orbit of S2 star around the Galactic Center: Introduction

-The compact bright radio source Sgr A$^\ast$ is located at the GC and S-stars are the bright stars which move around it \cite{ghez00,scho02,ghez08,gill09a,gill09b,genz10,meye12,gill17,hees17,chu18,abut18,abut19,do19,amor19,hees20,abut20}.
-It is assumed that total mass of the GC mostly consists of the SMBH (with mass around $4.3\times 10^6 M_\odot$), and to a lesser extent of an extended mass distribution (stellar cluster, interstellar and probably dark matter) \cite{abut22}.
 The orbits of S-stars around Sgr A$^\ast$ are monitored for about 30 years by the New Technology Telescope and Very Large Telescope (NTT/VLT) in Chile \cite{gill09a,gill09b} and by Keck telescopes in Hawaii \cite{ghez08}.
-Recently, VLT units started to use the GRAVITY interferometer.
-These scientific groups performed the precise astrometric observations of S2, S38 and S55 stars and there is a number of recent analyses of S-star orbits using available observational data performed by these two groups (see e.g. \cite{kali20,lalr21,lalr22,doku15,mart18,dela18,dadd21,bork21a,bork22a,beni22a}) .
+Also, Saida et al. reported observational data obtained with the SUBARU telescope by 2018.
+They have observed S2 star for more than 10 nights with the SUBARU telescope \cite{said19}.
+Recently, VLT units also started to operate as the GRAVITY interferometer.
+These scientific groups performed the precise astrometric observations of many S-stars \cite{ghez00,scho02,ghez08,gill09a,gill09b,genz10,gill17,hees17,chu18,abut18,abut19,do19,amor19,hees20,abut20,abut22}.
+Also, there is a number of recent analyses of different S-star orbits using available observational data performed by these two groups (see e.g. \cite{kali20,lalr21,lalr22,doku15,dela18,dadd21,bork21a,bork22a,beni22a}).

 In 2020, the GRAVITY Collaboration detected the orbital precession of the S2 star around the supermassive black hole (SMBH) at the Galactic Center and showed that it is close to the GR prediction, as well as that a possible small deviation from it cannot be presently ruled out \cite{abut20}.

-The aim of this paper is to constrain the upper bound for the graviton mass and to probe the predictions of GR by analysis of the stellar orbits around GC in the framework of Yukawa gravity, and taking into account the recent detection of Schwarzschild precession in the orbit of S2 star.
-For that purpose we studied the orbits of S-stars around the central SMBH of our Galaxy in the frame of Yukawa gravity using the modified PPN formalism \cite{clif08,alsi12,gain20a,gain20b}.
-This research is continuation of our previous investigations of different Extended Gravity theories where we used astronomical data for different astrophysical systems: the S2 star orbit \cite{bork12,bork13,zakh14,capo14,bork16,zakh16a,zakh16b,zakh17a,zakh17b,zakh18a,zakh18b,dial19,bork19,jova21,bork21a,bork22a,zakh22a,zakh22b,jova23}, fundamental plane of elliptical galaxies \cite{bork16a,capo20,bork21b,bork23} and barionic Tully-Fischer relation of spiral galaxies \cite{capo17}.
+Also, in paper \cite{dadd21} the author performs data analysis in the framework of Yukawa gravity model by solving geodesic equation, and concluded that the orbital precessions of the S2, S38 and S55 stars are close to the corresponding prediction of GR for these stars.